dgerabagi/data-curation-environment/flattened_repo.md

     *   **Delete:** Implement a method that uses `vscode.window.showWarningMessage` for confirmation, then `vscode.workspace.fs.delete(uri, { recursive: true, useTrash: true })`.
 The `useTrash` option is crucial for data safety.
     *   **Reveal:** Implement a method that executes the built-in VS Code command: `vscode.commands.executeCommand('revealInExplorer', uri)`.
     *   **Copy Path:** Implement a method that uses `vscode.env.clipboard.writeText()` to put the absolute or relative path (calculated using `path.relative`) on the clipboard.
     *   **New File/Folder:** Implement methods that prompt for a name with `vscode.window.showInputBox`, then create the item with `vscode.workspace.fs.writeFile` or `vscode.workspace.fs.createDirectory`.
+The `parentDirectory` will be provided by the client.
     *   After any file system modification (rename, delete, create), the backend's `FileSystemWatcher` will automatically detect the change and trigger a debounced refresh of the UI.
 </file>